It’s 5am, 25th of February. I’m stranded in the airport in Bangkok as I’m typing this out.

 But I hit a breaking point a couple of weeks ago when I realized that for the first time in our relationship, I wouldn’t be celebrating Valentine’s Day and my birthday on the day itself.

 I had been working almost non-stop since October 2018 and even then, that particular break I was sick, so I hadn’t actually mentally rested properly since August.
 I was already a little burnt out, and the realization made me even more miserable.

 So despite sales going pretty well at the time, I couldn’t take it anymore and dropped my boss a message, asking to take leave on the week after Valentine’s (unfortunately, I had made too many commitments on the actual week itself – but that also meant she’d never see me coming!)

-Now you might be thinking – we all know that Luke’s girlfriend is Thai already.
-Why is he making such a big deal of a visit to see his own girlfriend?
+Now you might be thinking – Why is he making such a big deal of a visit to see his own girlfriend?

 Well, my girlfriend was/is going through quite a few personal changes in her life that are keeping her extremely busy.
 She couldn’t afford to leave her family at this crucial time.

 The problem for me was that usually she kind of meets me halfway when I visit her in Thailand.